 Hiking in Tokyo’s autumn weather is very, very pleasant.
 When I hiked Mt Takao, I had on layers and a winter jacket.
 I didn’t even have to remove my jacket all the way up to the mountain-top.
 Ps: It’s also because I’d already taken the cable-car halfway up the mountain.

-View my photo-essay:
+View my mini guide:

 Hiking the gorgeous Mt Takao!

 Great for any other forms of queueing (such as restaurants or theme parks)